-A TNA considers the skills, knowledge and behaviours that you or the people who work for the organisation need, and how to develop them effectively.
+A TNA considers the skills, knowledge, emotional intelligence and behaviours that you or the people who work for the organisation need, and how to develop them effectively.

 The outcome of the training needs analysis will enable the creation of a robust learning and development plan, linked to organisational, team and individual objectives – this can be achieved through graphical representation of the goals of the organization, alongside performance appraisals and a training plan for staff.

 Analysis of training/learning needs should also be undertaken at department/team level.
-This usually means reviewing the competency needs within a team against the team’s own objectives.
+This usually means reviewing the competency needs and skill sets within a team against the team’s own objectives and desired business objectives.
 It will involve taking into account both the needs of individuals, but also anything that can help the department/team to work together as effectively as possible.
 This will generally include consideration of information gained from appraisals or performance reviews.
 Reference can also be made to relevant competency frameworks for jobs or types of work.
 Competencies are generally statements of effective behaviour in meeting a particular outcome.

 - Appraisal and supervision one-to-one meetings allow individuals to reflect on their own training/learning needs in relation to their work objectives and what additional skills and learning they need to improve what they do – whether this be through a training program that they are required to complete to improve their communication skills and identification of critical incidents.